grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/04 Running large tests.md

 > The k6 goal is to support a native open-source solution for distributed execution.
 If you want to follow the progress, subscribe to the [distributed execution issue](https://github.com/grafana/k6/issues/140) on GitHub.

-## Large-scale tests in k6 Cloud
+## Large-scale tests in the cloud

-[k6 Cloud](https://k6.io/cloud), our commercial offering, provides an instant solution for running large-scale tests, among other [benefits](/cloud#how-can-it-help-me).
+[Grafana Cloud k6](https://grafana.com/products/cloud/k6/), our commercial offering, provides an instant solution for running large-scale tests, among other [benefits](https://grafana.com/docs/grafana-cloud/k6/).

 If you aren't sure whether OSS or Cloud is a better fit for your project, we recommend reading this [white paper](https://k6.io/what-to-consider-when-building-or-buying-a-load-testing-solution) to learn more about the risks and features to consider when building a scalable solution.